gorse-io/docs/src/docs/deploy/kubernetes.md

 ---
 # Kubernetes Deployment

-Kubernetes has been the standard of large scale orchestration.
+Kubernetes deployment is recommended for large scale orchestration or multi-tenancy.

-## Gorse Cluster on Kubernetes